Re-tendering is a difficult business

 4) Do not assume that the purchaser is entirely happy with the service currently being delivered.
 They may have doubts and concerns which have not been shared.
 As a result they may be testing the new service by placing your offer against a number of others to decide which meets the requirements more closely;

 5) Do not name the purchaser for whom you are re-tendering.
 To indicate in any way that you are currently providing services for the purchaser can be interpreted as claiming competitive advantage.
 At best such claims will be ignored and therefore a waste of available words.

 6) Do provide evidence of performance such as: outcome delivery; quotes from CQC reports, from other contracts, preferably from other purchasers.

 7) Do treat every aspect of the new specification totally objectively.
-The purpose of the exercise is offer a solution which provides the purchaser with confidence that you have the capacity to meet the new specification.
+The purpose of the exercise is offer a solution which provides the purchaser with confidence that you have the capacity and capability to meet the new specification.
 Your competitors will be doing the same thing.